wgolden117/Connect4_Local_GamePlay/README.md

     - Standard Windows install/uninstall
     - Creates shortcuts

 **Note:** Since this is a student‑made game, Windows will warn that the publisher is untrusted.
 This is expected and safe to ignore.
-You can proceed by clicking **“More Info → Run Anyway.”**
+You can proceed by clicking **“More Info → Run Anyway”** or **"Keep anyway"**

 ### Build from Source
 If you prefer, you can also build and run the game locally: